-Mode Share: At the county level, drive alone commute mode shares range from 72.0% (Allegheny) to 84.6% (Butler).
+Mode Share: The travel model shares for the SPC region were obtained from the 2013-2017 ACS representing workers 16 years and over commuting to work (including work at home).
+At the county level, drive alone commute mode shares range from 72% (Allegheny) to 84.6% (Butler).
 Compared to other outlying counties, Indiana has a relatively low drive alone mode share of 79.6% and a high walking mode share (5.2%) that even surpasses the rate of walking in Allegheny (4.2%).
-The mode share for the 10- county region is shown in Figure 2.
-In addition to the regional American Community Survey (ACS) data, the 2018 Make My Trip County Survey conducted by the Green Building Alliance provided more localized mode share data on commuters traveling to downtown Pittsburgh, Oakland, and other core neighborhoods.
-This survey showed much higher use of alternatives to driving alone, with over 40% using public transportation to downtown and 27% using public transportation to Oakland.
-Among Pittsburgh residents identifying their top three transportation modes, 15% identified biking and 28% identified walking.
+In addition to the ACS data, the 2018 Make My Trip County Survey conducted by the Green Building Alliance provided more localized mode share data on commuters travelling to Downtown Pittsburgh, Oakland, and other core neighborhoods.
+This survey showed much higher use of alternative transportation, with over 40% using public transportation to Downtown and 27% using public transportation to Oakland.